 The only way to stop tooth pain permanently is to fix the underlying problem.
-You can ask your dentist about pain relieving medication while undergoing treatment.
-If you have an infection, pain should subside once it is clear.
+You can ask your dentist about pain-relieving medication while undergoing treatment.
+If you have an infection, the pain should subside once it is clear.
 The tooth may also need repair to prevent further issues.
 A doctor- Houston, TX 77002 can help you resolve tooth pain.

 How to stop abscess tooth pain?

 Your dentist can often treat an abscess quickly.
-If the abscess in in your tooth, you may need a filling or root canal.
+If an abscess in your tooth, you may need a filling or root canal.
 The dentist cleans out the infection, first.
 Once the infection is under control, you can schedule a follow-up appointment for the filling and crown.
-Your dentist may recommend an extraction for severely damaged teeth.
+Your dentist may recommend extraction for severely damaged teeth.